 South-East Asia Gas Pipeline Company Limited (SEAGP)

-A consortium comprising of your Company CIL RCF and FCIL was formed to revive FCILTalcher fertilizer unit in the Angul district of Orissa.
-The MoU was signed by theconsortium partners on September 05 2013.
-Subsequently the joint venture companyRashtriya Coal Gas Fertilizers Limited was formed on November 13 2015.
+A consortium comprising of your Company CIL RCF and FCIL was formed in 2015 to revivethe FCIL Talcher fertilizer unit in the Angul district of Odisha.
+The MoU was signed bythe consortium partners on September 05 2013.
+Subsequently the joint venture companyRashtriya Coal Gas Fertilizers Limited was incorporated on November 13 2015.
 The companywas renamed as Talcher Fertilizers Limited in May 31 2016.
 Your Company holds29.67% in this JVC.
 In principle approval of allocation of North Arkhapal Coal Mine (50%)has been received.

 PARTICULARS OF LOANS INVESTMENTS AND CORPORATE GUARANTEES